 Official transcripts and educational records are confidential information which are maintained in the Registrar's Office.
 Transcript information may be transmitted to another agency, school, college, university or individual upon the student's signed request.
-Please see the Transcript Request section under the Registrar's Portal Tab for all requests and delivery options.
+Please see the Transcript Request section under the Registrar's page on the website for all requests and delivery options.